tg44/mqtt-prometheus-message-exporter/README.md

 ```
 "my/thermostat/num" -> 10,
 "my/thermostat/inner/num" -> 5,
+"my/thermostat/inner/bool" -> 0,
 "my/thermostat/so/deep/really/really" -> 8
 ```

+The app will parse:
+ - json numbers, as is
+ - json booleans to 0/1
+ - json strings to 0/1 if they follows https://yaml.org/type/bool.html
+ - json objects (as flattened)

+The app will drop:
+ - json null-s
+ - json strings which can't be converted to bools
+ - json arrays

 #### Pattern to prometheus metric
 The paths can be matched and converted to prometheus metrics with three operators: